Foreign tax credit

 - Tax credits equivalent to taxes and duties paid on purchases of raw materials, supplies, and semi-manufactured products forming part of the products for export.

-- Exemption from Real Property Tax for machineries for the first three (3) years of operation.
+- Exemption from real property tax for machinery for the first three years of operation.

 The Office of the President released a memorandum directing all concerned agencies to review all relevant policies, programmes, and projects to ensure the implementation of the Philippine Export Development Plan (PEDP) 2018-2022.
 The PEDP aims to improve the country’s export growth and facilitate the flow of trade by boosting services exports.